tomheston/fragility-metrics/FRAGILITY_METRICS.md

 - Sub-integer realizability (Type C, 2026-07-11): the perturbed intermediate table (a+x, b−x, c−x, d+x) with non-integer x is **not** itself a realizable contingency table, and PFI does not claim it is.
 Here x is a *distance to the significance boundary* measured in proportional-reallocation units, not a count of changed patients — in the same sense that a p-value is a continuous functional of a discrete table with no single realizable table sitting exactly 'at' p = 0.0493.
 The concrete gain over the integer fragility index is resolution within ties: many trials share FI = 1 or FI = 2 yet differ in how close they truly sit to α = 0.05, and PFI orders them.
 This is precisely why PFI is reported as a descriptive evidence-quality metric rather than an inferential test — it quantifies boundary proximity on a continuous scale, and its usefulness does not depend on the intermediate table being realizable.
 - PFI-M = McNemar-path fragility = the McNemar-test variant of PFI for matched-pair designs; identical path construction, McNemar χ² in place of Pearson χ².
 Note that along this path b and c change by the same amount, so the McNemar numerator (b − c)² is invariant; significance flips only through the change in the discordant-pair total (b + c − 2x).
 PFI-M therefore probes a narrower perturbation space than PFI.

-### Distance-to-Critical-Value Family (§3.7–3.11)
+### Distance-to-Critical-Value Family (§3.7–3.12)
-Sections §3.7–3.11 are one construct — the bounded distance from the test statistic to its α = 0.05 critical value, fr = δ/(1 + δ) with δ = |stat − crit| — instantiated per design: continuous (CFQ), multi-group (ANOVA-FQ), correlation (ZFQ), ordinal (OFQ), and survival (SFQ).
+Sections §3.7–3.12 are one construct — the bounded distance from the test statistic to its α = 0.05 critical value, fr = δ/(1 + δ) with δ = |stat − crit| — instantiated per design: continuous (CFQ), multi-group (ANOVA-FQ), correlation (ZFQ), ordinal (OFQ), survival (SFQ), and a generic Wald fallback for designs without a native metric (WFQ).
 The umbrella is conceptual; the per-design instances below are what you compute.

 ### 3.7 CFQ — Continuous Fragility Quotient ⭐
 **Application**: trials comparing two continuous outcomes where m₁, m₂, s₁, s₂, n₁, n₂ are all known.